 The program will be run virtually to make sure youth can participate globally.
 This means you will need a consistent internet connection to participate, one that can support a virtual webinar (hosted on ZOOM) and G-suites.
 Test your internet connection here.
 Remember, your public library will often have community internet access (but bring headphones!).

 What internet bandwidth do I need for zoom Webinars?

 Do I need to apply in a team?

 Yes.
-We will consider teams with 2 - 5 members, but we recommend teams of 3 - 4 members, with enough people to pool skillsets, not so many that you spend all your time coordinating schedules.
-Collaboration is a key component of this accelerator and as it is a condensed accelerator, you will be able to take your idea to a more developed stage by working with a team.
+We will consider teams with 2 - 5 members, but we recommend teams of 3 - 4 members, with enough people to combine many different skill-sets, but not so many that you spend all your time coordinating schedules.
+Collaboration is a key component of this incubator and as it is a condensed incubator, you will be able to take your idea to a more developed stage by working with a team.
 We highly encourage teams led by women or with women members to apply!

 Do I need experience in entrepreneurship?

 Nope!
 However, we do recommend that you apply with some experience in sustainability or the topic of your idea.
-This accelerator will be fast-paced, so the more knowledge you have of your community/regional context and the topic you are working with the greater your competitive advantage.
+This incubator will be fast-paced, so the more knowledge you have of your community/regional context and the topic you are working with the greater your competitive advantage.

-Greenpreneurs grew out of the collective goal of three organizations: The Global Green Growth Institute, Student Energy, and Youth Climate Lab, who wanted to support young people develop a sustainable idea or solution that would positively impact their communities and the Sustainable Development Goals.
+Initiated and led by the Global Green Growth Initiative, Student Energy, and Youth Climate Lab, Greenpreneurs grew out of the collective goal of these three organizations, who wanted to support young people to develop and implement sustainable solutions that would positively impact their communities, and make progress toward the Sustainable Development Goals.

 The Global Green Growth Institute (GGGI) is a treaty-based international, inter-governmental organization dedicated to supporting and promoting strong, inclusive and sustainable economic growth in developing countries and emerging economies.
 GGGI was founded on the belief that economic growth and environmental sustainability are not merely compatible objectives; their integration is essential for the future of humankind.
 GGGI works with partners in the public and private sector in developing and emerging countries around the world to put green growth at the heart of economic planning.